RevyWatson/password_generator/README.md

 * When the password is generated the password is either displayed in an alert or written to the page.

 ## Technologies Used
 This application was built upon provided dynamic HTML and CSS stying and powered by JavaScript.
+Password Generator: https://revywatson.github.io/password_generator/